kuzjka/kum-archaeodb/docs/RestApi.md

 #### Error response

-HTTP 400 if request body does not meet object schema specifications HTTP 500 in case of server error
+HTTP 400 if request body does not meet object schema specifications or item category does not exist HTTP 500 in case of server error

 |Field|Type|Description|